 Waikato Trades Academy (WTA)

 I am doing a WTA course.
 Is this still going ahead?

-How do I access my WTA course?
+How do I access my WTA course online?

 To access your online learning site (Moodle) and course information, click here.

-You will need to follow the link and log in using your 'Username' and 'Password' details.
+Follow the link and log in using your 'Username' and 'Password' details.

 This also includes a course named 'Keteparaha - Toolbox of Resources'.
 This course contains helpful information and resources about learning online, meeting the team, and how to get support.
 Please take the time to have a look at this.
 We have also attached a Student Moodle User Guide with some basic instructions on how to navigate your way around Moodle.